What Paperwork Do I Need to Sell My Car Privately?

 Odometer Disclosure

-Most of the time, you won’t need a separate document for the odometer disclosure because the odometer reading on the title transfer form will do.
+Most of the time, you won’t need a separate document for the odometer disclosure because the odometer reading on the title will do.
 However, if there’s no room for it on the title, you’ll need a separate Odometer Disclosure statement.
+Some states may also require a separate odometer disclosure form.
 Check your local DMV website for the form that meets your state’s requirements.

 Service Records